AI-first application patterns, LLM testing, prompt management

 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a solid, actionable skill with excellent executable code examples covering LLM client patterns, prompt management, testing strategies, and CI integration.
-Its main weaknesses are verbosity (some sections could be trimmed or split into referenced files) and the lack of explicit error handling workflows and validation checkpoints in the multi-step processes.
-The anti-patterns section is a nice touch but partially redundant with the demonstrated patterns.
+Its main weaknesses are moderate verbosity (some sections explain concepts Claude already knows), lack of explicit error handling/validation workflows for LLM operations, and a monolithic structure that would benefit from splitting into referenced sub-documents.

 Suggestions